 Phenotyping diversity and RNA-seq Data of diploid D genome species

 To observe an evolutionary divergence and conservation at the transcriptomic level of wild diploid D-genome cotton, four cotton species including G. thurberi (D1), G. klotzschianum (D3-k), G. raimondii (D5) and G. trilobum (D8) with a rich diversity of morphological characteristics were selected for further analysis.
 These species show tremendous phenotypic variations in flower color and leaf shape, although these are phylogenetically most closely related to each other (Figure 1A).
 Additionally, four species presented variant cold and salt resistance: G. klotzschianum and G. thurberi showed excellent resistance to cold and salt stress, followed by G. raimondii (Figure 1B).
 Strangely, G. trilobum indicated the lowest resistance, despite it is most closely related to G. thurberi.
 For a comprehensive evaluation, we carried out the RNA-sequencing of D-genome diploid cotton.
 Four species, G. thurberi, G. klotzschianum, G. raimondii, and G. trilobum, were abbreviated as GD1, GD3, GD5 and GD8 for convenience.
 Ten leaf samples were collected from each species in different time intervals (0h, 6h, and 12h after a three-leaf stage of seedlings: C0, C6, and C12) after two stress treatment samples (Cold T12 and salt stress S12), two repeats for each sample.
 A total of 40 data sets with 273.01 GB raw data were obtained.
 The resulting GC content rates of 44.41%-46.64% are similar in a different dataset.
 A total of 273.01 Gb clean data without an adapter, ploy-N, and lower quality reads were obtained after quality control.
 Every dataset is at least 17.1 million clean reads and more than 89.03% of base Q30.
-After that, the RNA-sequenced clean reads were then anchored onto the reference genome, G. raimondii.
-The mapped clean read ranged from 81.37% to 91.37% of the clean reads were uniquely mapped to the reference genome (Table S1).
+After that, RNA-seq clean reads were mapped to the reference genome of G. raimondii and ranged from 81.37% to 91.37% clean reads were uniquely mapped to the reference genome (Table S1).
 Based on mapping results more than, 7,374 SNPs (Single Nucleotide Polymorphisms) were identified in each library (Table S2). the expression level of 41,053 genes, including 3,548 new transcriptional genes, is quantitated.
 Except for samples of GD1S12, the R1 and R2 libraries in the same sample area with a high value of correlation (R2> 0.7); suggested datasets of other samples are reliable (Figure 1C).
 The reason for the lower value of the correlation between GD1S12R1 and GD1S12R2 may be the effects of developmental and environmental variation on gene expression, although we try to minimize it.

 Genetic divergence of four diploid D genome species